goran-mahovlic/sendSMS/README.md

 use:

-start sendSMS and type number
+start sendSMS.sh and type number you probably need to be in dialout group